phong2372/Huffman-Coding-VerilogHDL/README.md

 # HuffmanCodingVerilogHDL
 Implement the Huffman Coding image compression algorithm in Hardware description language.
-Contact gmail if you need the code for research or other problem. m.a.p.2372.pam@gmail.com
+Contact Gmail if you need the full source code for research or have other problems. m.a.p.2372.pam@gmail.com